The Colour of My Dreams

 The Colour of my Dreams is the debut album by former Razorlight and We Are Scientists drummer Andy Burrows.
 The album was in aid of charity with all proceeds donated to a hospice for children in Winchester, Burrows' home town.
 The songs on the record are from a book of poetry Burrows found written by a close family friend.
 The album was recorded in Burrows' home.
 The album artwork comes from local artist and teacher, David Thomas.

 Overview

-The album received much praise from the other members of the Razorlight band.
+The album received praise from the other members of the Razorlight band.
 Bassist Carl Dalemo said that it had been in itself huge progress for the profile of Razorlight.